-To follow the tutorials in this manual step-by-step, you must create a "working" directory.
-Consider it a "temporary" directory to be used only for the tutorials.
-This helps to ensure that your permanent directories and files are not deleted or damaged while you're practicing with PKZIP.
-Refer to the Creating the Tutorial Directory and Files section in the Getting StartedManual for specific information on setting up your tutorial workspace.
+To follow the tutorials in this manual step-by-step, you must create a working directory.
+Consider it a temporary directory to be used only for the tutorials.
+This helps to ensure that your permanent directories and files are not deleted or damaged while you are practicing with PKZIP.
+Refer to the Creating the Tutorial Directory and Files section in the Getting Started Manual for specific information on setting up your tutorial workspace.